In this article, you’ll learn exactly what product launch graphics to create for your next promotion!

 But I kept pushing.

 But readers asked for preview images, affiliates asked for promo graphics, potential buyers asked for videos.
-So I created them and I want you to create them for your next product launch as well.
+So I created them and learned from it and made sure to pay attention to what was working and what wasn’t.